opencontainers/distribution-spec/extensions/_oci.md

         "size": 1234,
         "digest": "sha256:b2b2b2...",
         "annotations": {
-            "org.opencontainers.tag.created": "2026-04-03T02:01:00Z"
+            "org.opencontainers.distribution.tag.created": "2026-04-03T02:01:00Z"
         }
     }
 ]
 ```

-Results MUST be sorted in descending order by the history entry timestamp, which is either the `org.opencontainers.tag.created` annotation value or the `org.opencontainers.tag.deleted` annotation value (i.e. the most recent entry appears first).
+Results MUST be sorted in descending order by the history entry timestamp, which is either the `org.opencontainers.distribution.tag.created` annotation value or the `org.opencontainers.distribution.tag.deleted` annotation value (i.e. the most recent entry appears first).

 Each descriptor object in the response MUST be a create or delete entry.
 A descriptor for a tag creation event MUST describe the manifest the tag was assigned to.